sigp/lighthouse/book/src/become-a-validator-source.md

 ## 4. Generate your validator key

+If you deposited via [the medalla launchpad](https://medalla.launchpad.ethereum.org/) please follow our [ETH Launchpad instructions](validator-import-launchpad.html) then continue with step 5 below.

 First, [create a wallet](./wallet-create.md) that can be used to generate validator keys.
 Then, from that wallet [create a